pedes/fuzzy-octo-engine/home.md

 There are security issues:

-* This view allows existing users to test for existence of Pets that exist but that they do not have access to.
+* This view allows existing users to test for existence of Order that exist but that they do not have access to.
-* Pet IDs are sequential so an authorized user can count all the Pets on the system.
+* Order IDs are sequential so an authorized user can count all the orders on the system.